 Features of Inari

-The largest municipality in Finland holds especial significance for the Sámi, Europe’s only indigenous people.
+The largest municipality in Finland holds special significance for the Sámi, Europe’s only indigenous people.
 There are three official Sámi tongues spoken here, and the village Inari houses the Sámi parliament Samediggi.
 Lake Inari, the third largest in Finland, is nicknamed the Sámi Sea, and holds many natural formations that the Sámi once and still do hold sacred.

 The vast majority of Inari is made up of wilderness.
 Finland’s largest national park Lemmenjoki (2850 km²) encompasses the river valley of the same name.
 The Ravadasjoki river meets the Lemmenjoki river with a spectacular 10m waterfall in the middle of a rocky gorge carved by glacial melt and erosion.
 The Joenkielinen Fell rises above the river valley offering a commanding view of the park and the hills that roll into the distance.
 The fields and fells of Lemmenjoki are also full of gold, literally.
 Gold diggers and panners have worked here for decades.